-Regardless of the project, Lawyers’ Legal Research and Writing offers exceptional research and writing on a reasonable budget.
+Regardless of the project, Lawyers’ Legal Research & Writing offers exceptional research and writing on a reasonable budget.

-I can provide everything, from a simple list of citations to a motion for summary judgment to a signature-ready appellate brief.
+I can provide everything from a simple list of citations to a motion for summary judgment to a signature-ready appellate brief.
 At your option, research results can be communicated by telephone or in a short letter report, a detailed internal memorandum, or a formal pleading.
-Products and services include:
+Services include:

 I can draft your appellate brief and produce it in accordance with applicable court rules.

 Trial court motions and pleadings.

 I can assist you with your Massachusetts trial court motion practice, including:

 - Pre- and post-trial motions.

 I can provide objective analysis of the legal issues in your case.

 Based on facts you supply, I’ll identify possible claims and defenses, and analyze their likelihood of success.

 Arguments and/or citations to be inserted into a brief you write.